 A few days after 9 October 2008, ResCom managed to prevent the entity from going into administration along with the associated potential fire sale of assets to protect the asset base of the Bank.
 In co-operation with the Finnish authorities, the ResCom negotiated loans to the entity with three commercial banks in Finland which were guaranteed in part by the Finnish authorities.
 This enabled the entity to repay deposits in the branch.
 The credit portfolio and certain other assets of Kaupthing Bank Finland were pledged against these loans.
 There was a pressure to sell assets to repay the loans from the local banks and the Bank's local operations were disrupted and proactive management of assets suffered.
 The asset management operation was sold as well as a part of the loan portfolio.
 The remaining part of the loan portfolio has been transferred to the Bank and is now managed by the asset management team.
 The branch was closed down at the end of January 2009.
 Had the entity ended up in administration, the assets of the entity would have been sold in order to pay back depositors and it is unlikely that any assets would have been transferred to the Bank in Iceland.
-Therefore, ResCom believes that this was the best solution for the Bank as it prevented potential fire sale of assets and instead, assets of approx. EUR 107m at nominal value were transferred and consolidated on the balance sheet in Iceland.
+Therefore, ResCom believes that this was the best solution for the Bank as it prevented and consolidated on the balance sheet in Iceland.